 Module number: Module title: Number of ECTS:

 AM2 Advanced Marketing 2 6 ECTS

 Study programme International Business Studies

 Position in curriculum 3rd semester

-Categorisation Core Marketing
+Categorisation Core Marketing Core Marketing

 Level Advanced

 Course(s) required AM1

 Block course No

 Participating students Master students in the 3rd semester

 Contributes to following modules

 Recommended reading International Product Management Haines, S. (2008).
-Product Manager's Desk Reference, Pro- fessional Marketing in Turnaround Situations Estelami, H. (2010).
+Product Manager's Desk Reference for the pro-fessional Marketing in Turnaround Situations Estelami, H. (2010).
 Marketing turnarounds.
-A guide turns and rediscovering growth.
-Dog Ear Publishing.
-Dolan, R. (1995).
+A statum and rediscovering growth.
+Dog Ear Publis Dolan, R. (1995).
 Marketing turnarounds.
-European M 13(3), 239-244.
+Europi 13(3), 239-244.
 Harker, M. (2009).
-The Role of Strategic Selling in the round Process.
-In: MarketingStrategy, S. 356-374.
-Harker, M. (1998).
-The Role of Marketing in the Comp Process.
-Industrial Marketing Management, 27(4), 315.
-Pretorius, M. (2008).
-When Porter's generic strategies complementary strategies for turnaround situations.
-Ju Strategy, 29(6), 19-28. o surviving down- lanagement Journal, Company Turna- pany Turnaround 5-327. are not enough:
+The Role of Strategic Selling round Process.
+In: MarketingStrategy, S. 356-3 Harker, M. (1998).
+The Role of Marketing in the Process.
+Industrial Marketing Management, 27( Pretorius, M. (2008).
+When Porter's generic strategy, 29(6), 19-28. guide to surviving down- hing. pean Management Journal, g in the Company Turna- 74. e Company Turnaround (4), 315-327. ategies are not enough:

 Aquisition of skills International Product Management Students know the processes, methods, techniques and tools which they need to work on product management within a company.
 This refers to the phases of planning, realisation and monitoring of marketing activities.
 Marketing in Turnaround Situations Students know that the key to most turnaround situations lies in the performance side and therefore a successful turnaround is closely linked to marketing.
 They are aware that particularly in turnaround situations there must be a very exact analysis of the strategic options, followed by an honest appraisal of the market with clients and competition.
 Finally, the measures decided must be implemented efficiently and in a very cost-conscious manner.
 Moreover, students will be able to carry out these marketing operations in line with legal provisions for insolvent companies or those at risk of becoming insolvent.

 Course title International Product Management

 Number of ECTS 3 ECTS

 Position in curriculum 3rd semester

 Teaching and learning forms Integrated course

-Written examination and/or written essay and/or presentation
+Examination method Written examination and/or written essay and/or presentation on